kyma-project/addons/addons/google-cloud-platform-service-broker-0.1.0/docs/broker/overview.md

 The Google Cloud Platform Service Broker class exposes services from the [Google Cloud Platform Service Broker](https://cloud.google.com/kubernetes-engine/docs/concepts/google-cloud-platform-service-broker) in a given Namespace of the Kyma cluster.

-The embedded MySQL database is used to keep the broker's state.
+The MySQL database is used to keep the broker's state.
+You can configure external database.
 Uninstalling the broker will delete all information about created instances but created services will still exist.

 ## Create a Secret